mponza/SalIE/README.md

 Dataset of Wikipedia Open Facts
 -------------------------------

-You can download the Wikipedia dataset (dump of August 2017) containing the whole set of extracted open facts with different MinIE's modes (i.e., [aggressive](https://groviera1.di.unipi.it:5001/sharing/cOjx6zNww), [safe](https://groviera1.di.unipi.it:5001/sharing/qhbO2EVZQ), [dictionary](https://groviera1.di.unipi.it:5001/sharing/qJ37mLhXz) and [complete](https://groviera1.di.unipi.it:5001/sharing/yDLeBdm5t)).
+You can download the datasets containing the set of open facts extracted from Wikipedia (dump of August 2017) with different MinIE's modes: [aggressive](https://groviera1.di.unipi.it:5001/sharing/cOjx6zNww), [safe](https://groviera1.di.unipi.it:5001/sharing/qhbO2EVZQ), [dictionary](https://groviera1.di.unipi.it:5001/sharing/qJ37mLhXz) and [complete](https://groviera1.di.unipi.it:5001/sharing/yDLeBdm5t)).
 Each file size is about 9GB (compressed) and each line is a Wikipedia page with the following JSON format:

     {